 Some items are oddly shaped and difficult to pack in standard box sizes, or they’re fragile items that require additional care and protection when packing.
 You will need a specialized box for these items.
-There are a variety to choose from:
+There is a variety to choose from:

 - Wardrobe boxes - These specialty boxes come in small, medium, and large sizes, and have a metal rod so you can hang important clothing items that shouldn’t be folded or packed flat.

 - Kitchen boxes or dish packs - These boxes have insertable dividers that make them ideal for packing up dishes, glassware, and bottles.

 - Picture boxes - Ideal for picture frames, artwork, and mirrors.

 - Flat-screen T.V. boxes - These boxes are made up of several sturdy pieces so they are customizable to the size of your television.

 - Lamp boxes - For tall lamps up to 48 inches tall.